Skip to Main Content

 Where Lake Constance Meets Two-Star Precision

 At the €€€€ price point, Ophelia sits in a different economic bracket from every other notable table in Constance.
 Brasserie Colette Tim Raue and Papageno zur Schweizer Grenze operate at €€, while Anglerstuben and RIVA hold the €€€ and €€ tiers respectively.
 None of them present direct competition at the technical or pricing level Ophelia occupies.
-Its true peer set is regional Germany rather than local Constance: two-star houses such as Schwarzwaldstube in Baiersbronn and Vendôme in Bergisch Gladbach, or the Creative French work coming from kitchens like Gourmetrestaurant Dichter in Rottach-Egern and Stüva in Ischgl.
+Its true comparable set is regional Germany rather than local Constance: two-star houses such as Schwarzwaldstube in Baiersbronn and Vendôme in Bergisch Gladbach, or the Creative French work coming from kitchens like Gourmetrestaurant Dichter in Rottach-Egern and Stüva in Ischgl.

 Classical French Technique Under Pressure